pagopa-archive/io-infrastructure-live/README.md

 **Manual operations required**

+* Remove *Subscription required* from APIs to public functions: access the Azure portal -> go to the API Management section -> enter your APIM -> APIs -> IO API Public -> Settings -> Remove the flag from *Subscription required*

-The following secrets need to be manually inserted in the Azure Keyvault
+* The following secrets need to be manually inserted in the Azure Keyvault

 | Secret  | Description    |
 | ------- | -------------- |